tonyedwardspz/mission-to-mars-dashboard/README.md

 ## Heritage

-The Mission to Mars dashboard was originally built by [Barry Rhodes](https://github.com/bjrhodes), and updated and generally kept alive by [Tony Edwards](https://github.com/tonyedwardspz/).
+The Mission to Mars dashboard was originally built by [Barry Rhodes](https://github.com/bjrhodes), then updated and generally kept alive by [Tony Edwards](https://github.com/tonyedwardspz/).

-The first dashboard upgrade was by [Liam Cornbill](https://github.com/LiamCornbill), with the current version created by [Tony Edwards](https://github.com/tonyedwardspz/).
+The first major dashboard upgrade was by [Liam Cornbill](https://github.com/LiamCornbill), with the current version created by [Tony Edwards](https://github.com/tonyedwardspz/).

 [Liam Cornbill](https://github.com/LiamCornbill) also wrote the Core Coin tracker part of the dashboard as a seperate project.
 It was integrated into the application in the most recent upgrade.